Consequences of the Black Death: Europe

-Europe suffered an especially- significant death toll from the plague.
+Europe suffered an especially significant death toll from the plague.
 Modern estimates range between roughly one third and one half of the total European population in the five-year period of 1347 to 1351 died during which the most severely-affected areas may have lost up to 80% of the population.
 Contemporary chronicler Jean Froissart estimated the toll to be one-third, which modern scholars consider less an accurate assessment than an allusion to the Book of Revelation meant to suggest the scope of the plague.
 Deaths were not evenly distributed across Europe, and some areas were affected very little, but others were all but entirely depopulated.

 The Black Death hit the culture of towns and cities disproportionately hard although rural areas, where most of the population lived at the time, were also significantly affected.
 Larger cities were the worst off, as population densities and close living quarters made disease transmission easier.
 Cities were also strikingly filthy, infested with lice, fleas, and rats, and subject to diseases caused by malnutrition and poor hygiene.
-The population of the city of Florence was reduced from 110,000 to 120,000 inhabitants in 1338 to 50,000 in 1351.
+The population of the city of Florence was reduced from between 110,000 and 120,000 inhabitants in 1338 to 50,000 in 1351.
 In the cities of Hamburg and Bremen, 60–70% of the inhabitants died.
 In Provence, Dauphiné, and Normandy, historians observe a decrease of 60% of fiscal hearths.
 In some regions, two thirds of the population was annihilated.
 In the town of Givry, in the Bourgogne region of France, the local friar, who used to note 28–29 funerals a year, recorded 649 deaths in 1348, half of them in September.
 About half the population of Perpignan died over the course of several months (only two of the eight physicians survived the plague).
 Over 60% of Norway's population died between 1348 and 1350.
 London may have lost two thirds of its population during the 1348–49 outbreak; England as a whole may have lost 70% of its population, which declined from 7 million before the plague to 2 million in 1400.
+A study by archaeologist and historian Scott C. Lomax suggested that mortality in Nottingham, England, was approximately 60%.